mokarian/tutorial-add-storage-to-vm-azure/README.md

 - On the Specify enclosure resiliency page, click Next.
 - Select the simple storage layout (because your VHDs are already triple replicated by Azure Storage, you do not need additional redundancy), and click Next
 - For the provisioning type, leave the selection as Fixed.
 Click Next
-- For the size of the volume, select Maximum (Figure 1-22) so that the new virtual disk uses the complete capacity of the storage pool.
+- For the size of the volume, select Maximum so that the new virtual disk uses the complete capacity of the storage pool.
 Click Next
 - On the Summary page, click Create.
 - Click Close when the process completes